 Recovery Colleges in Western Australia will complement existing mental health and AOD support services by enabling self-directed recovery and learning opportunities in a safe and welcoming place.
 Generally, Recovery Colleges aim to support individual recovery through creating an education platform, and to reduce stigma relating to mental health and AOD problems.

-The MHC will progress the development of a comprehensive model of service for Recovery Colleges through a co-design process led by an Expert Panel and in consultation with a broad range of stakeholders including consumers, their families and carers, and workers from non-government organisations and health service providers.
+A draft model of service was developed through a co-design process, led by an Expert Panel, in consultation with a broad range of stakeholders including consumers, their families and carers, and workers from non-government organisations and health service providers.

-Through an open Expression of Interest process conducted between December 2017 and March 2018, an Expert Panel has been appointed.
-The Expert Panel consists of a range of individuals from different backgrounds and is being co-chaired by Mr Joe Calleja and Ms Tandi Kuwana.
-The first meeting of the Expert Panel was held in late March 2018.
+Through an open Expression of Interest process conducted between December 2017 and March 2018, an Expert Panel was appointed.
+The Expert Panel consisted of a range of individuals from different backgrounds and is being co-chaired by Mr Joe Calleja and Ms Tandi Kuwana.
+The first meeting of the Expert Panel was held on 28 March 2018, with their final meeting being held on 25 September 2018.

-The Expert Panel is responsible for overseeing the co-design of the model of service for Recovery Colleges in Western Australia, in conjunction with the MHC.
-The Expert Panel will also determine the consultation processes for the co-design of the model of service.
+The Expert Panel was responsible for overseeing the co-design of the model of service for Recovery Colleges in Western Australia, in conjunction with the MHC.
+The Expert Panel endorsed the consultation processes for the co-design of the model of service.